5l1v3r1/Sonarr-wiki/CentOS-6.md

 5. **Compile sqlite3.8.5**

-    NZBDrone requires the COLUMN_METADATA option so we'll enable it.
+    Sonarr requires the COLUMN_METADATA option so we'll enable it.
     <br>
     I didn't want to replace the system sqlite installation (v3.6.20) since CentOS depends on it so I'm using the --prefix option to install it to another directory.
     <br>
-    The init script will be configured to call this new version when running NZBDrone.
+    The init script will be configured to call this new version when running Sonarr.

     ```bash
     cd /tmp/sqlite-autoconf*